 Executive Vice President / Assistant General Manager

-Eddie Romero was promoted to Senior Vice President/Assistant General Manager on October 25, 2016.
-In his current role, he and Senior Vice President/Assistant General Manager Brian O'Halloran report directly to President of Baseball Operations, Dave Dombrowski and assist in all areas of baseball operations.
+Eddie Romero was promoted to Executive Vice President/Assistant General Manager on November 7, 2018.
+He had spent the past three seasons (2016-18) as Senior Vice President/Assistant General Manager.
+In his current position, Romero reports directly to President of Baseball Operations, Dave Dombrowski, and assist in all areas of baseball operations, while continuing to oversee the club's international scouting and player development efforts.

-Prior to the 2016 season, Romero was elevated to the position of Vice President, International Scouting.
+Prior to the 2016 season, Romero served as Vice President, International Scouting.
 In that capacity, he oversaw the club's amateur scouting coverage in Latin America in addition to the Pacific Rim and Europe, while also assisting with the team's domestic amateur scouting operation.
-Since joining the Red Sox, Romero has played a significant role in the signings of Red Sox international prospects such as Yoan Moncada (Cuba), Rafael Devers (Dominican Republic), Luis Alexander Basabe (Venezuela), and Roniel Raudes (Nicaragua).
+Since joining the Red Sox, Romero has played a significant role in the signings of Red Sox international prospects such as Rafael Devers (Dominican Republic) and Tzu-Wei Lin (Taiwan).

 Before beginning a career in baseball, Romero worked as a prosecutor for the State Attorney's office for the Fourth Judicial District in Jacksonville, FL.
 He holds a bachelor's degree in sports management and a juris doctor degree from the University of Florida.
 His father, Ed Romero Sr., was an infielder with the Red Sox from 1986-89.